 The stages I talk about are: the stress response, constant alarm mode, the resistance phase and burnout.
 It’s those last two that typically result in the constant exhausted, groggy feeling Kerry was experiencing.

 The value in knowing these stages is that when you recognize what’s happening quickly enough and make some key adjustments to diet and lifestyle, you won’t hit those final stages.
 That doesn’t mean all hope is lost if you’ve reached stage four.
 It just means it will take longer and require more work.

 Regardless of what stage of adrenal fatigue you may be in, there are real things you can do to support a healthy stress response and adrenal function.
 Here are a few of the most effective strategies I use in my clinic.

 One of the most exciting revelations about restoring energy naturally is the effectiveness of phytotherapy, or using plants medicinally.
 This isn’t a new concept by any means.
 People have been using plants for healing purposes for thousands of years.
 But evidence-based research now exists to back up phytotherapy as a legitimate treatment protocol.

 Eleuthero, or Siberian Ginseng, has been researched extensively and found to contain properties that support the adrenal glands by fighting fatigue and stress.
 It boosts the immune system, helps reduce inflammation, and helps keep the mind clear.
-And that’s just a few of the benefits research has determined Eleuthero can offer.
+And those are only a few of the benefits research has shown Eleuthero can offer.